cryptpad/scalable-server/docs/interface.md

 processed by the callback function with `error` and `data` as its arguments.
 - **`handleCommands(commands)`**: from a map `{ command_name: command_handler()
 }`, this function populates the handler functions that are called upon receiving a given command.
-The handlers takes `args` and a `callback` function which inputs are send back to the sender of the command.
+The handler takes `args` and a `callback` function which inputs `(err, answer)` are sent back to the sender of the command.
 - **`disconnect(handler)`**: not implemented yet.

 ## Client interface